Carlos Cortes: Athletics

 On November 18, 2024, Cortes signed a minor league contract with the Athletics.
 On July 15, 2025, the Athletics added Cortes to their 40-man roster and immediately optioned him back to the Triple-A Las Vegas Aviators.
-On July 24, in a game against the Houston Astros, top of 2nd inning and his 2nd career at-bat, Cortes got his first MLB RBI on a sacrifice fly.
-In quick succession, bottom of the 3rd, he threw out a runner at second from far right field, and top of the 4th singled for his first MLB hit.
+He made his MLB debut on July 23.
+The following day, in a game against the Houston Astros, in his second career at-bat, Cortes got his first MLB RBI on a sacrifice fly.
+In the bottom of the third, he threw out a runner at second from far right field.
+Then in top of the fourth inning, he singled for his first MLB hit.
+On September 6, Cortes hit his first career home run off of Scott Kingery, a utility player with the Los Angeles Angels.
+In his first MLB season, he hit .309, the second best average by any rookie with at least 50 plate appearances, trailing teammate Jacob Wilson.
+After the season, Cortes was named the Aviators' most valuable player and a Pacific Coast League All-Star.